atorfan/influ-news/apps/image-rescale/README.md

 2. **Missing .env files**: Run `make init` to create from samples
 3. **Docker issues**: Ensure Docker daemon is running
 4. **Java version**: Verify Java 21 is installed and active
+5. **Configured URLs**: Review the configured URLs in the .env files

 ### Cleanup Commands